secretgraph/secretgraph/README.md

 # TODO

--   implement new "Permission" model
+-   implement new "Permission" and trigger design
 -   transform iter_decrypt_contents into QuerySet (maybe)
 -   implement shareFn and ShareDialog, Config has Special ShareDialog
 -   permissions for mark and delete